 If you want to read more on this topic, please read our blog on utility billing software solutions.

 The digital disruption in the last years has dramatically transformed the Media & Entertainment industries’ business models.
-Subscriptions, freemium models, paywalls, and pay-per-view are often combined.
+Subscriptions, freemium and free trial models, paywalls, and pay-per-view are often combined.

 They no longer only offer information or entertainment but look to other content and data monetization strategies.

 The subscription business models combined with complex pricing that requires consolidated billing are strong in many industries.
 Among them is the software industry with SaaS or the online education industry and its business models.